davewibisono/nwb/content/nwb-software/_index.md

       organization of complex data using basic concepts, e.g., Groups, Datasets, Attributes, and Links.
-The specification language is used to extend the format, which is necessary to store types of data that are not currently managed by the format <br> <a href='/'>Specification Language Documentation</a>
+The specification language is used to extend the format, which is necessary to store types of data that are not currently managed by the format <br> <a href='https://schema-language.readthedocs.io/en/latest/'>Specification Language Documentation</a>
   - title: Data API(s)
     image: /images/apiBox.png
     problem: Efficient interaction with neuroscience data.
-    approach: Develop APIs that provide easy-to-use representations of NWB:N neurodata types for programmatic use and enable the mapping of these representations to/from data storage based on the NWB:N format specification.
+    approach: Develop APIs that provide easy-to-use representations of NWB neurodata types for programmatic use and enable the mapping of these representations to/from data storage based on the NWB format specification.
-    function: The role of data API(s) is to facilitate efficient interaction with neuroscience data stored in the NWB:N data format (e.g,. for reading, writing, querying, and analyzing neuroscience data).
+    function: The role of data API(s) is to facilitate efficient interaction with neuroscience data stored in the NWB data format (e.g,. for reading, writing, querying, and analyzing neuroscience data).
 An API provides a stable and usable interface for programmatic use and development of new applications.
 The API should insulate developers and users from implementation details related to the specification language, format specification, and data storage.
-    description: NWB:N currently provides the following APIs
+    description: NWB currently provides the following APIs
     list:
       - title: "PyNWB:"
-        content: "Python reference API for NWB: N 2  to read, write, use, extend, and analyze data stored in NWB:N. <a href=''> Documentation .
+        content: "Python reference API for NWB 2  to read, write, use, extend, and analyze data stored in NWB. <a href=''> Documentation .
 Sources (GitHub)</a>"
       - title: MatNWB
-        content: Matlab API for NWB:N. <a href=''> Documentation .
+        content: Matlab API for NWB. <a href=''> Documentation .
 Sources (GitHub)</a>
     community_software: In addition to the core APIs developed by the NWB team, there is a growing collection of software tools and libraries that support NWB.
 See our Analysis and Visualization Tools page for a list of tools